 4.1.1 General

 The DL and UL max data rate supported by the UE is calculated by band or band combinations supported by the UE.
-A UE supporting MR-DC shall support the calculated DL and UL max data rate defined in 4.1.2.4.1.2 Supported max data rate
+A UE supporting MR-DC shall support the calculated DL and UL max data rate defined in 4.1.2.

+The SL max data rate supported by the UE which supports NR sidelink communication or V2X sidelink communication is calculated by [Factors to be decided by RAN1] supported by the UE, and it is specified separately from the DL and UL max data rate.

+4.1.2 Supported max data rate for DL and UL

 For NR, the approximate data rate for a given number of aggregated carriers in a band or band combination is computed as follows.